Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

 As a Data Engineer Your objective is to build an end-to-end automated data processing workflow that handles data uploads from the Order and Returns teams, performs a join operation using Glue & PySpark, stores the joined data in Redshift, and sends notifications about the pipeline's status using SNS.

 ## Technologies used :

--AWS Glue
+- AWS Glue
--pyspark
+- pyspark
--SNS
+- SNS
--Step Funtion
+- Step Funtion
--S3
+- S3
--Data Catalog
+- Data Catalog and Athena
--Streamlit
+- Streamlit

 ## Project Workflow: End-to-End Data Pipeline